Can you buy, sell or transfer Qantas Points?

 Qantas applies a sliding scale to the purchase price of these top-up points: 1,000 points sells for $56, but 150,000 points sells for $3,999, so the ‘cost per point’ varies between 2.6 and 5 cents – and obviously, the more points you buy the cheaper they become.

-Note that Qantas sometimes runs ‘flash sales’ discounts of around 20-50% on purchasing these top-up points, which can make these points purchases a better proposition.
+Note that Qantas sometimes runs flash sales discounts of around 20-50% on purchasing these top-up points, which can make these points purchases a better proposition.

-As noted earlier, don’t be taken in by people or businesses offering to sell Qantas Points: if Qantas coles your account due to that fraudulent activity you’ll not only lose the money spent purchasing those points, you’ll stand to lose all of your legitimately-earned Qantas Points should the airline close your account.
+If Qantas closes your account due to that fraudulent activity you’ll not only lose the money spent purchasing those points, you’ll stand to lose all of your legitimately-earned Qantas Points should the airline close your account.

 But there is an alternative to buying points from Qantas.